5 reasons why Carlos Beltrán belongs in Hall of Fame

 To be exact, Beltrán accrued 70.1 career wins above replacement by Baseball Reference's measure.
 That puts him in the top 10 among center fielders.

-Of the 64 position players to reach 70 career WAR in AL/NL history in the Modern Era (since 1900), all but 10 -- including Beltrán -- are Hall of Famers.
+Of the 64 position players to reach 70 career WAR in AL/NL history in the Modern Era (since 1900), all but nine -- including Beltrán -- are Hall of Famers.

-The nine others?
-Many of the names already have been mentioned: Pujols, Beltré, Rodríguez, Bonds and Palmeiro.
-The four remaining are Lou Whitaker and Bobby Grich -- a pair of second basemen who are two of the most overlooked players in the history of Hall voting -- as well as Pete Rose and, none other than Mike Trout, who of course still is active and almost certainly will be a first-balloter.
+The eight others?
+Many of the names already have been mentioned: Pujols, Rodríguez, Bonds and Palmeiro.
+The four remaining are Lou Whitaker and Bobby Grich -- a pair of second basemen who are two of the most overlooked players in the history of Hall voting -- as well as Pete Rose and, none other than Mike Trout, who almost certainly will be a first-balloter once his stellar career comes to an end.

 1.000 Postseason OPS